Why School Mental Health Matters

 Case Study: Frick Middle School (Oakland, California)

-CSHA is working with Oakland Unified School District to support thirteen school-based health centers serving ten Oakland middle schools to increase trauma screenings and interventions, improve school culture and climate, and identify strategies to maximize Medi-Cal billing and future funding opportunities to continue this work for our students.
-One of the schools in this program is Frick Impact Academy, who is shifting their school culture and climate through wellness programming.
+CSHA partnered with Oakland Unified School District to support thirteen school-based health centers serving ten Oakland middle schools to increase trauma screenings and interventions, improve school culture and climate, and identify strategies to maximize Medi-Cal billing and future funding opportunities to continue these services.
+One of the schools in this program is Frick Impact Academy, which is shifting their school culture and climate through wellness programming.
 Read the full case study.

 To have the greatest positive impact, school-based mental health services should be fully integrated into the everyday functioning of the school by following these best practices: